paulb-smartit/ngxblocker/README.md

 The specified static extensions are passed to the client and hte client is asked to cache them for 5 minutes.

-If you watch the logs of the reverse proxy and the backend server (`eight`) you will see that the backend will not be asked for files in the `/document/downloads` path for 3 minutes, one the initial visit is served.
+If you watch the logs of the reverse proxy and the backend server (`eight`) you will see that the backend will not be asked for files in the `/document/downloads` path for 3 minutes, once the initial visit is served.

 Then images an scrips are cached at the client, as evidenced in the header `Cache-Control: max-age=300`.